gpajot/local-tuya-domoticz-tools/README.md

 # local-tuya-domoticz-tools
-Tools to create a Domoticz plugin for local-tuna devices.
+Tools to create a Domoticz plugin for local-tuya devices.